 I prefer counting back from five.
 The main thing that has worked for me in my experience is to provide that immediate consequence.
 Of course, this depends on the child’s age.
 Keep reading to find out how you can get your child to listen without losing your… cool.

 Counting down with younger kids 1-3:

 The consequence of sitting in time out gains compliance pretty quickly with younger kids.
 As you probably know, one minute per the child’s age is the recommended time for them to sit.
 It can take time for this to be effective.
 I had to re-sit my two-year-old son back into timeout 18 times before he finally sat there without getting up for the whole 2 minutes.

 It’s important to note that as long as the child is sitting in the designated time out area there is no need to redirect them.
-Ignore any yelling, name-callings or attempts for attention.
+Ignore any yelling, name-callings, or attempts for attention.
 If you give these behaviors attention, the child will continue for a longer period of time.
-If you ignore the attempts for negative attention, the behavior will eventually stop because it gets boring and tiring for them when they don’t get what they want from you during their stay in timeout.
+Ignore the attempts for negative attention, & the behavior will eventually stop because it gets boring and tiring for them when they don’t get what they want from you during their stay in timeout.
 If they do move out of the timeout area, let them know that the timer will restart each time they move and redirect them back to the designated timeout spot.
 Consistency is key.
 Stick to the timer.

-I used an app on my phone called “Kids Visual Timer” You can find it in the APP store for android or iPhone.
+I used an app on my phone called “Kids Visual Timer.”
+You can find it in the APP store for android or iPhone.
 See the picture below to help you find the correct one.
 It is not clickable or an ad.